 During execution of a constructor, every field of non-primitive type starts out with the value null.
 If the field has @NonNull type, its initial value null violates the @NonNull type qualifier.
-In other words, during construction, the object is in an illegal state that violates its type qualifier.
-This is not a problem inside the constructor.
-However, if the constructor makes a method call (passing this as a parameter or the receiver), then the called method could observe the object in an illegal state.
+In other words, during construction, the object is in an illegal state.

 The @Raw type annotation represents a partially-initialized object.
-If a reference has @Raw type, then all fields are treated as @Nullable.
-Within the constructor, this has @Raw type and can only be passed to methods when the corresponding parameter is annotated with @Raw.
-Similar restrictions apply to assigning this to a field.
+If a reference has @Raw type, then all of its fields are treated as @LazyNonNull: when read, they are treated as being @Nullable, but when written, they are treated as being @NonNull.

-Within a constructor, the Nullness checker treats this as non-raw after all of the non-null fields have been initialized.
-Furthermore, the Nullness checker issues an error if the constructor fails to initialize any non-null field.
-This is different than Java's test for definite assignment, since fields have a default value of null.
+How an object becomes non-raw The Nullness checker issues an error if the constructor fails to initialize any non-null field.
+This ensures that the object is in a legal (non-raw) state by the time that the constructor exits.
+This is different than Java's test for definite assignment (see JLS ch.16), which does not apply to apply to fields because fields have a default value of null.